Ryder stuns former world champion Jacobs

 The fight, at Alexandra Palace in London, was an eliminator for Mexican undisputed champion Saul 'Canelo' Alvarez's WBA belt, and promoter Eddie Hearn says Ryder will "hopefully now get his shot" at a world title.

-"It's hard not to get get behind John Ryder," Hearn added.
+"It's hard not to get behind John Ryder," Hearn added.
 "He's done it the hard way and the journey rolls on."

 A tale of two halves

-Earlier in the week, Ryder described the bout as a "last-chance saloon" with a loss potentially bringing to end a 12-year professional career.
+Earlier in the week, Ryder described the bout as a "last-chance saloon" with a loss potentially bringing a 12-year professional career to an end.

-But a win against a marquee name and elite-level fighter, albeit one perhaps past his prime, takes the Islington-fighter back to world-title contention; Ryder challenged for the WBA title in 2019 when he controversially lost to Liverpool's Callum Smith on points in a fight which many had him winning.
+But a win against a marquee name and elite-level fighter, albeit one perhaps past his prime, takes the Islington fighter back to world-title contention; Ryder challenged for the WBA title in 2019 when he controversially lost to Liverpool's Callum Smith on points in a fight which many had him winning.

 Jacobs controlled the pace of the fight early on, was the busier boxer and found his range to continuously pierce southpaw Ryder's guard.